HugoHasenbein/redmine_more_previews/README.md

 Choose the following options

  - use <embed>-tag or <iframe>-tag
- - cache previews (may bloat your rails root's tmp folder)
+ - cache previews (speeds views, may bloat your rails root's tmp folder a bit)
  - activate sub plugins above
- - for each sub plugin activate the file extension for files you want to preview (if you choose two sub plugins converting the same file type, then a warning will be issued and the last activated sub plugin will do the conversion.
+ - for each sub plugin activate the file extension for files you want to preview (if you choose two sub plugins converting the same file type, then a warning will be issued and the last activated sub plugin will do the conversion).

 **Have fun!**